surniaulula/wpsso/readme.txt

 	* The WPSSO WordPress REST API v2 module extends the returned /wp-json/wp/v2/posts (including custom post types), terms, and users JSON with a new 'head' array field consisting of 'html' and 'parts' arrays (Pro version).

 == Upgrade Notice ==

+= 3.10 =

+Added Twitter Card features in the Free version.
+Removed the deprecated Photo, Gallery, and Product Twitter Cards.

 = 3.9.2 =